 But now we have a problem, for this view of the matter seems to turn the sentence "Theaetetus sits" into a mere list of (two) names, each naming something different, one a particular and one a universal: "Theaetetus, sits."
 But a list of names is not a sentence because it is not the sort of thing that can be said to be true or false, in the way that "Theaetetus sits" clearly can.
 The temptation now is to say that reference to something else must be involved in addition to Theaetetus and the property of sitting, namely, the relation of possessing that Theaetetus has to that property.
 But it should be evident that this way of proceeding will simply generate the same problem, for now we have just turned the original sentence into a list of three names, "Theaetetus, possessing, sits."

 Indeed, we are now setting out on a vicious infinite regress, which is commonly known as "Bradley's regress", in recognition of its modern discoverer, the British idealist philosopher F. H. Bradley.
 Bradley used the regress to argue in favour of absolute idealism....
 [Lowe (2006).]

 So, a collection of names is just a list, and lists say nothing --, just as objects say nothing.
-For example -- coded messages aside -- this list says nothing:
+For example -- coded messages aside, once more -- this list says nothing:

 L1: John, book, car.

-L1 can only be made to say something if it is articulated with words that do not function as names:
+L1 can only be made to say many different things if its constituent words are articulated with other expressions that do not function as names:

 L2: John found my book in his car.